nathanielc/beetle/README.md

 ## Who's behind this?

 [Iroh](https://iroh.computer) is built & maintained by [number 0](https://n0.computer).
 We're a founder-backed startup hell-bent on building efficient distributed systems software.

+This fork is maintained by [3Box Labs creators of the Ceramic network](https://ceramic.network/).

 ## License